kent-map/kent/20c/20c-blunden-biography.md

 <br><br>
 'And here, among abundance of chestnuts and elms and cedars and acacias, the village streets begin.
 They are by no means mathematically planned, but that is a general feature of these villages, resulting in rather more of detached beauty than of entire and immediately observable design.
 Another characteristic is that many of the best houses are concealed, or partly so, beyond high red walls or thick shrubberies of cherry laurel and boxtree, so that it takes time and a good deal of peeping to find out the pleasures of this parish.'[^ref3]

-He lived in Tonbridge during his later years where he wrote 'VE Day', which was published after 75 years in 2021.
+Blunden lived in Tonbridge during his later years where he wrote 'VE Day', which was published after his death in 2021.
 <param ve-map center=“Q936183” zoom=“15”>

 He retired from teaching in 1964.
-He later died in 1974 and was buried in Long Melford.
+He later died in 1974 and was buried in Long Melford, Suffolk.
 <param ve-map center=“Q23111” zoom=“15”>

 **Bibliography**